 Did you know that interval training can help you burn more calories in less time?

-Recent scientific studies have shown that interval training, where you pedal as fast and as hard as you can for a short period of time, rest for a short while and then repeat the process, is highly effective at burning calories because it drastically elevates your metabolism.
+Recent scientific studies have shown that interval training, where you pedal as fast and as hard as you can for a short period, rest for a short while and then repeat the process, is highly effective at burning calories because it drastically elevates your metabolism.
 Include some interval training in your cycling workouts to shrink that waistline.

 Long Slow Distance: a longer ride (1-3 hours) at a slower tempo.
 This is essential for acclimatizing your body to the endurance aspect of the sport of cycling.
 Incorporate at least one long slow ride into your schedule every week.